isawangyx/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * Restaurant staff with a significant number of bookings
-* needs to efficiently manage patron bookings, including status, timing, contact details, and past records
+* needs to efficiently manage customer bookings, including status, timing, contact details, and past records
-* wants to personalize services by recognizing regular patrons
+* wants to personalize services by recognizing regular customers
 * prefers desktop apps for quick searching and retrieval of booking details
 * can type fast
 * is reasonably comfortable using CLI apps

 **Value proposition**:

-* Manage patrons' information and bookings faster than a typical mouse/GUI driven app
+* Manage customers' information and bookings faster than a typical mouse/GUI driven app
-* Accommodate patrons who need to reschedule, making for a flexible booking tool
+* Accommodate customers who need to reschedule, making for a flexible booking tool
-* Track patrons' visit history and preferences for personalized services
+* Track customers' visit history and preferences for personalized services
 * Summarise daily bookings to streamline shift preparation and optimize resource allocation